buggyrace/buggy-race-about/docs/buggy-editor/distributing-the-code.md

       </p>
       <p class="navigation full-width"><strong>Admin</strong> → <strong>Config</strong> → <strong>Buggy editor</strong> → <strong>Publish editor zipfile</strong></p>
       <p>
-        You must explicitly publish the zipfile (which gives you an opportunity to customise the README and automatically add the race server URL to the Python code).
+        You must explicitly <a href="../static-content/zipfile">publish the zipfile</a>
+        (which gives you an opportunity to customise the README and automatically add the race server URL to the Python code).
       </p>
     </div>
   </div>